DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/arduino/optimal_room_conditions.md

 -	Optimal relative humidity between 40 and 60 %
 -	Use humidifiers if RH < 40 %
 -	Ventilate regularly or use dehumidifiers if RH > 60 %
--	Watch for signs of mold growth at high humidity levels
+-	Watch for signs of mold growth at high humidity levels to prevent health risks

 **CO₂ Reduction through Ventilation**
 -	CO₂ level should be < 1000 ppm